19hours/sg-statutes/Acts/Parking Places Act.md

 (9) In this section —

-“authorised officer” means an officer of a statutory body authorised by the Superintendent for the purpose of this section and, in relation to a vehicle moved under subsection (1A);
+“authorised officer” means an officer of a statutory body authorised by the Superintendent for the purpose of this section;

 [Act 24 of 2018 wef 01/05/2018]

+[Act 38 of 2018 wef 02/01/2019]

 “immobilisation device” means any device or appliance designed or adapted to be fixed to any part of a vehicle for the purpose of preventing the vehicle from being driven or otherwise put in motion, being a device or an appliance of a type approved by the Superintendent for use for that purpose in accordance with this section;